algb12/GraphDS/README.md

 3. The algorithm can now be run using `$a->run(args)`, where `args` are arguments which differ from algorithm to algorithm
 4. Getting the results of an algorithm is done using `$a->get(args)`, where args are arguments which differ from algorithm to algorithm

-The "run-and-get" pragma eases the use of algorithms, as these are the only two methods an algorithm should have.
+The "run-and-get" pragma eases the use of algorithms, as these are the only two public methods an algorithm should have.
 From now on, the documentation will only refer to the arguments the algorithm methods accept.

 ### Writing GraphDS algorithms
 In order to ease the writing of algorithms, PHP's Standard PHP Library (SPL) provides useful helper classes, such as: